cppwfs/readmesample/README.md

 # Spring XD Singlenode

 The single node docker image is the easiest to get started with.
 It runs everything you need in a single container.
-The other component we will use is the XD Shell.
+In this README we will discuss how to deploy the singlenode and how to create a series of basic streams.
+To do this we will also use the XD shell.
 The shell is a more user-friendly front end to the REST API which Spring XD exposes to clients.

 ## Retrieving the images